Wine Intro with Lisa Shea Logo

 Wine Sales on Sunday and Blue Laws

-Blue Laws originated in Connecticut in the 1600s.
+Wine Sales on Sunday and Blue Laws Blue Laws in the United States originated in Connecticut way back in the 1600s.
+We weren't even a country at the time.
 These religious laws concerned themselves with immoral behavior.
 Violators could be whipped and burned, or even killed for offenses such as playing dice, swearing, or working on the Sabbath.
 Originally thought to have been printed on blue paper, research has found that the term was first mentioned much later in 1781, and that its actual roots trace to "blue" meaning "overly strict", as in "bluenose".

 While the Puritain religion has long since faded away, the blue laws have remained on the books and in many cases are still in effect.
 It was only as recently as 1994 that certain Massachusetts businesses could finally open before noon on a Sunday without having to ask permission from their local police chief.
 The actual wording of Massachusetts Title 20, Chapter 136 lists 55 specific types of businesses that can be open on a Sunday.
 They are pretty explicit entries; #51 is "The operation of a home video movie rental business."
 If your business isn't on that list, then if you open before noon on Sunday you could be legally charged with operating against the law.

-Rhode Island and Connecticut's laws on selling alcohol are just as archaic.
+Connecticut's laws on selling alcohol were just as archaic.
 According to Connecticut's Title 30 Section 91, alcohol can only be served on Christmas if it accompanies a hot meal.
 Bowling alleys that serve alcohol must do so in transparent glasses.

-Massachusetts, Connecticut, and Rhode Island are some of the few remaining states in the nation to retain their grip on Puritain laws, shielding their residents from the evils of drinking on Sunday.
-However, most people who wish to have a glass of wine with their Sunday meal don't stop this practice because of the blue laws - they simply buy the wine on Saturday or make a cross-state-line trek to get their Riesling.
-The states that have the blue laws are feeling the resulting pinch where it hurts them most - in their pockets.
+Even into the mid-2010s Connecticut was one of the few remaining states in the nation to retain their grip on Puritain laws, shielding their residents from the evils of drinking on Sunday.
+However, most people who wished to have a glass of wine with their Sunday meal didn't stop this practice because of the blue laws - they simply bought the wine on Saturday or made a cross-state-line trek to get their Riesling.
+The states that had the blue laws were feeling the resulting pinch where it hurt them most - in their pockets.

-New York, Delaware and Pennsylvania have recently legalized sales on Sunday to ensure they get their cut of those sales instead of having their residents buy the liquor elsewhere.
-Some groups estimate that New York will gain an additional 7% in alcohol tax revenue from this move.
+New York, Delaware, and Pennsylvania finally legalized sales on Sunday in the 2010s to ensure they got their cut of those sales instead of having their residents buy the liquor elsewhere.
+Some groups estimate that New York gained an additional 7% in alcohol tax revenue from this move.
 In a time of tightening budgets, that can be a substantial amount.

 Even churches and anti-drunk-driving groups have stayed away from the buy-on-Sunday issue.
 They realize that whether or not someone buys on Sunday, it does not affect what both groups hope for - maintaining a moderate level of drinking, and not driking while driving.
 Consumers are vocal in wanting Sunday shopping for many reasons.
 Most buyers are too busy during the week to browse through their wine shop, while Sundays are the perfect day for roaming the aisles and examining the Chardonnays and Cabernets.
 Also, if you're throwing a last-minute party or planning a meal, grabbing those bottles of wine a few hours beforehand is often a necessity, not a convenience.